erik-buchholz/patreon-rss-downloader/README.md

 # Patreon RSS Downloader
 Small script that allows to download all audios from a Patreon Premium RSS Link.
+This script targets the _Private RSS links_ you can find on `patreon.com/CREATOR/membership`.

 ## Usage

-1. Edit the `Constants` section of `main.py` and either download all audios from a URL or from an XML file.
-2. Execute `python3 main.py`
+### URL Mode

+Download all Audios from the provided RSS feed.

+    python3 main.py -u URL -o OUTPUT_DIRECTORY

+### File Mode

+Download all Audios in the local RSS XML file.

+    python3 main.py -f FILENAME -o OUTPUT_DIRECTORY